 Remember, a million kilometre journey always starts with the first step.
 If you want to learn to live with bipolar in a healthier way and live more of a stress-free life, there is consistent and careful work to be done.

-At Fountainhead, we show you how and guide you every step of the way.
+At Palladium Private (formerly The Fountainhead Retreat), we show you how and guide you every step of the way.
 The result?
 We help you begin to move towards understanding yourself and your life without using a lens of blame or feelings of guilt.
 Come, stay and learn our method; follow our plan, practice what you learn, watch as you grow.
 You will quickly discover how your old way of thinking that exacerbates your bipolar changes forever.